-In 2017, Joyce was appointed by U.S. Senators Sherrod Brown and Rob Portman to the Bipartisan Judiciary Advisory Commission to assist in filling judicial vacancies on the U.S. District Courts for the Northern and Southern Districts of Ohio.
+In 2021, Joyce was appointed by U.S. Senators Sherrod Brown and Rob Portman to Chair the Bipartisan Judiciary Advisory Commission to assist in filling judicial vacancies on the U.S. District Courts for the Northern and Southern Districts of Ohio.
+She had served as a Commission member since 2017.
 She previously served three times on the Merit Selection Panel for the appointment or reappointment of a United States Magistrate Judge and on the Ohio Governor’s merit selection panel leading to the appointment of a new domestic relations court judge.
 Senator Brown appointed her to the United States Marshal Selection Commission for the Southern District of Ohio.

 Within the general community, Joyce, a 2006 graduate of Leadership Cleveland, has served as a founding board member and Board Chair of Policy Matters Ohio, a board member of Hard Hatted Women, a member of the Anti-Defamation League’s Civil Rights Committee and a member of both the Community and Government Relations Committees of the Cleveland Jewish Federation.
 She currently sits on the Board of the United Labor Agency, chairs the Cleveland Jewish Labor Committee and serves as a national board member of the Jewish Labor Committee.
 In 2007, Joyce was selected by the State of Israel Bonds to receive their Labor Tribute Award.

 A frequent lecturer and writer, Joyce is an honors graduate of Vassar College.
 She has served as one of the editors of the Campaign Guide published annually by North America’s Building Trades Unions.
+She is the monthly expert labor law guest on America’s Workforce Radio.
 She received her law degree from West Virginia University, where she was a member of the Order of the Coif and an editor of the West Virginia College of Law Review, and then served a judicial clerkship for the West Virginia Supreme Court.